At CybSafe, we don’t just

 Projects

-The team collaborates with a number of academic institutions (University of Bath, University of Bristol, Cardiff University, University of Kent and Northumbria University).
+The team collaborates with several universities (Bath, Bristol, Cardiff, Kent, and Northumbria).
 Here is some of the work we currently lead on or are involved in:

 Cyber Security Quirks